 12 Natural Treatments for Whooping Cough Symptoms

 Ayurvedic medicine praises ginger’s ability to boost the immune system by warming the body so it can break down the accumulation of toxins in the organs.
 Ginger also has antibacterial properties.
 It cleans the lymphatic system, preventing the accumulation of toxins that make us susceptible to infections, especially in the respiratory system.
 (16)

 2. Raw Honey

 There are many health benefits of raw honey, including its ability to treat coughs just as effectively as over-the-counter commercial cough syrups.
 Increasing evidence shows that a single dose of honey can reduce mucus secretion and coughs.
-(17) To help relieve whooping cough symptoms, anyone over the age of one should take 1 to 2 teaspoons of raw honey at bedtime.
+(17) To help relieve whooping cough symptoms, anyone over the age of one should take 1 to 2 teaspoons of raw honey or Manuka honey at bedtime.
 Do not use raw honey to treat infants.

 It can be argued that turmeric is the most powerful herb on the planet at fighting and potentially reversing disease.
 Turmeric can be used to reduce inflammation and ease pain.
 Unlike so many over-the-counter pain medications, turmeric has relatively no known side effects unless taken in extremely excessive amounts.
 An important part of turmeric, curcumin, is known for its antibacterial potential.
 Studies found that curcumin has shown antimicrobial potential against a wide range of microorganisms.
 (18)

 Consuming soups or smoothies containing bone broth can help to reduce inflammation in the respiratory system, boost the immune system and get the nutrients that you need to fight whooping cough.
 Bone broth’s gut-supportive benefits have a holistic effect on the entire body and help to support healthy immune system function.
 Bone broth is one of the most beneficial foods to consume when you are ill and need nutrients to restore your health.